hippopotamuspal/MachineLearningProject/README.md

 ## Contributors Quinn Daley, Sanjana Prabhakar, Mackenzie Deets, and Conner Dekok

 ## Overview
 This project utilizes 1994 census data to predict whether an individual's income exceeds $50,000 based on set demographic and professional data.
 The dataset included features like as age, education, marital status, occupation, and race.
-Our objective was to optimize machine learning models to achieve high predictive performance in who did and who did not make more than $50,000 in 1994 based upon these features.For this project, we primarily focused on training at least one of our three models to have an accuracy total of over 75%.
+Our objective was to optimize machine learning models to achieve high predictive performance in who did and who did not make more than $50,000 in 1994 based upon these features.
+For this project, we primarily focused on training at least one of our three models to have an accuracy total of over 75%.

 ### Repo Path and HTML
 Link to repository: https://github.com/hippopotamuspal/MachineLearningProject